Improve your practice.

 • Active listening – listen to the concerns, opinions and ideas of others

-• Assertiveness and not aggression
+• Assertiveness, but not aggression

 • Collaboration and cooperation